learn4fun24x7/MLOPS_Assignment/README.md

 # MLOPS Assignment

 ## Scenario
 Building a minimal but complete MLOps pipeline for a ML model using California Housing open dataset Kaggle.
-The model is trained, tracked, versioned, deployed as an API, and monitored for prediction usage.
+The model needs to be trained, tracked, versioned, deployed as an API, and monitored for prediction usage.

 ## Learning Outcomes
 - Used Git, DVC, and MLflow for versioning and tracking.